Emphasis on Empathy is theoretically ( can’t say practically ) gaining momentum in corporate settings.

 Few years later Project Aristotle shows that the best teams at Google exhibit a range of soft skills: equality, generosity, curiosity toward the ideas of your teammates, empathy, and emotional intelligence.
 And topping the list: emotional safety.
 No bullying.
 To succeed, each and every team member must feel confident speaking up and making mistakes.

-It is clearly an important trait to have even in the corporate setting.
+It is clearly an important trait to have in a corporate setting.

 Now, do we know how to practice Empathy?

-This 2 min 53 sec video by Brene’ Brown does a great job of giving empathy a very practical understanding.
+This 2 min 53 sec video by Brené Brown does a great job of not only explaining what empathy is but also how to practice it.

 How does Storytelling help play a role in demonstrating Empathy?